-- Section 52.21(c) is amended to exempt school district leader (SDL) and school district business leader (SDBL) candidates from taking and passing the SDL and SDBL assessment, respectively, for program completion and for the institutional recommendation for the Professional certificate, if they completed all program requirements except the assessment requirement in the 2019-2020 or 2020-2021 academic year.
+2021 academic year.
 The exemption enables these candidates to complete their program while there is limited test center availability due to the COVID-19 crisis and receive institutional recommendation for Professional certification, which would be needed to pursue the proposed Emergency COVID-19 certificate.
-The candidates would need to take and pass the SDL and SDBL assessments to earn Professional SDL and SDBL certification, respectively (Attachment A #'s 7 and 9). - Section 52.21(c) is also amended to exempt candidates admitted to Transitional D programs leading to school district leader certification from taking and passing the SDL assessment for the institutional recommendation for the Transitional D certificate, if they completed all requirements for admitted candidates except the assessment requirement on or before September 1, 2021.
+The candidates would need to take and pass the SDL and SDBL assessments to earn Professional SDL and SDBL certification, respectively (Attachment A #'s 7 and 9).

+Section 52.21(c) is also amended to exempt candidates admitted to Transitional D programs leading to school district leader certification from taking and passing the SDL assessment for the institutional recommendation for the Transitional D certificate, if they completed all requirements for admitted candidates except the assessment requirement on or before September 1, 2021.
 The exemption enables Transitional D candidates to receive institutional recommendation for Transitional D certification while there is limited test center availability due to the COVID-19 crisis, which would be needed to pursue the proposed Emergency COVID-19 certificate.
+The candidates would need to take and pass the SDL assessment to earn Transitional D certification (Attachment A #8).

+Early Learning:

+Section 151-1.3(b) is amended to waive the requirement that school districts must annually monitor and track prekindergarten program effectiveness for the 2019-2020 school year and to waive the annual report of the percentage of prekindergarten children making significant gains for the 2019-2020 school year (Attachment A #10).

+Alternative High School Equivalency Program ("AHSEP"):

+• Section 100.7 is amended to provide an extension to the June 30 application deadline for alternative high school equivalency preparation programs to be operated during the 2020-2021 school year (Attachment A #11).

+Curriculum and Instruction:

-The candidates would need to take and pass the SDL assessment to earn Transitional D certification (Attachment A #8). - Early Learning - Section 151-1.3(b) is amended to waive the requirement that school districts must annually monitor and track prekindergarten program effectiveness for the 2019-2020 school year and to waive the annual report of the percentage of prekindergarten children making significant gains for the 2019-2020 school year (Attachment A #10). - Alternative High School Equivalency Program ("AHSEP") - Section 100.7 is amended to provide an extension to the June 30 application deadline for alternative high school equivalency preparation programs to be operated during the 2020-2021 school year (Attachment A #11). - Curriculum and Instruction - Section 100.1 is amended to provide that in the 2019-20 school year, a unit of credit may be earned where a student has not completed a unit of study due to the COVID-19 crisis but has otherwise achieved the standards assessed in the provided coursework (Attachment A #12); - Sections 100.2 and 100.5 are amended to provide an exemption to the Regents examination, pathway assessment, alternative assessment, technical assessment, and locally developed test requirements during the COVID-19 crisis so that students are still able to meet their diploma requirements since the June 2020, August 2020, and January 2021 Regents examinations were canceled.
-(Attachment A #'s 13 and 15-21);
+- Section 100.1 is amended to provide that in the 2019-2020 school year, a unit of credit may be earned where a student has not completed a unit of study due to the COVID-19 crisis but has otherwise achieved the standards assessed in the provided coursework (Attachment A #12); - Sections 100.2 and 100.5 are amended to provide an exemption to the diploma, credential, and endorsement requirements related to the passing of Regents examinations, pathway assessments, alternative assessments, technical assessments, and locally developed test requirements during the

+COVID-19 crisis so that students are still able to meet their diploma requirements.
+(Attachment A #'s 13 and 15-21).

-- Section 100.4 is amended to make a technical citation correction (Attachment A #14); - Section 100.6 is amended to exempt students from the requirements for the career development and occupational studies commencement credential ("CDOS") provided that the student is otherwise eligible to exit from high school and has otherwise demonstrated knowledge and skills relating to the CDOS learning standards (Attachment A #22); and - Section 100.7 is amended to provide an exemption from the sub-tests of the general comprehensive examination requirements for a high school equivalency diploma where students meet certain criteria (Attachment A #23).
+- Section 100.5 is amended to provide that for the 2019-20 and 2020-21 school years a student is eligible to take a Regents examination where such student is unable to meet the 1,200-minute requirement due to the COVID-19 crisis and the 1,200-minute requirement is not required for a student to be exempted from a Regents examination (Attachment A #17;. - Section 100.4 is amended to make a technical citation correction (Attachment A #14); - Section 100.6 is amended to exempt students from the requirements for the career development and occupational studies commencement credential ("CDOS"), including the work readiness assessment, provided that the student is otherwise eligible to exit from high school and has otherwise demonstrated knowledge and skills relating to the CDOS learning standards (Attachment A #22); and - Section 100.7 is amended to provide an exemption from the sub-tests of the general comprehensive examination requirements for a high school equivalency diploma where students meet certain criteria for the 2019-20 and 2020-21 school years (Attachment A #23).